 Example 3.19.
-Command track can be used to fetch a single track, default is all tracks dump-file option gpsbabel
+Command track can be used to fetch a single track, default is all tracks dump-file option

 '''

-gpsbabel -i globalsat,track=number -f /dev/ttyUSB0 -o gpx,garminexten-
+gpsbabel -i globalsat,track=number -f /dev/ttyUSB0 -o gpx,garminextensions -F outfile.gpx

 '''

 The dump-file option is primarily for debugging is module.
 It lets you provide a file which contains the raw stream of bytes coming from the device.
-This is useful for capturing device state to describe to a developer that can't actually access the physical device as well as mocking the entire device for automated regression testing.
+This is useful for capturing device state to describe to a developer that can't actually access hte physical device as well as mocking the entire device for automated regression testing.

 '''

--i glboalsat,dump-file=gh625xt.bin -f /dev/ttyUSB0
+gpsbabel -i glboalsat,dump-file=gh625xt.bin -f /dev/ttyUSB0

 '''